 it is a time for celebration and eating for everyone... a little of what you fancy over Christmas will definitely do you good and an odd high glucose reading shouldn't affect your long term control or health just so long as it's an odd one.

 Happy Christmas to you and yours

-from the Diabetes Federation of Ireland
+from Diabetes Ireland

 We thank you for your continued support now and throughout the New Year.